Bias: Halo effect and horn effect

 The halo effect and the horn effect are when an observer's overall impression of a person, organization, brand, or product influences their feelings about specifics of that entity's character or properties.

 The name halo effect is based on the concept of the saint's halo, and is a specific type of confirmation bias, wherein positive sentiments in one area cause questionable or unknown characteristics to be seen positively.
 If the observer likes one aspect of something, they will have a positive predisposition toward everything about it.
 A person's appearance has been found to produce a halo effect.
 The halo effect is also present in the field of brand marketing, affecting perception of companies and non-governmental organizations (NGOs).

 The opposite of the halo is the horn effect, when "individuals believe (that negative) traits are inter-connected."
 The term horn effect refers to Devil's horns.
 It works in a negative direction: if the observer dislikes one aspect of something, they will have a negative predisposition towards other aspects.

-Both of these bias effects often clash with phrases such as "words mean something" and "Your words have a history."